Visit Mgahinga Gorilla Park –Small Park – many Things to Do and See

 Add a Day to Relax and Chill Out on Scenic Lake Mutanda

-In 2019 the scenery of Mgahinga Gorilla Park’s Volcanoes as seen from Lake Mutanda became the “Third in the World Must Photograph Locations.”
+In 2019 the scenery of Mgahinga Gorilla Park’s Volcanoes, as seen from Lake Mutanda, became the “Third in the World Must Photograph Locations.”
 Many of our Clients spend a day or two at the Chameleon Hill Lodge.
-This is Africa’s funkiest Lodge with its bright colors and Fairy Tale Castle Theme.
+It is Africa’s funkiest Lodge with its bright colors and Fairy Tale Castle Theme.